magic3007/MiniJava-Compiler/README.md

 END
 ```

-We can see that our algorithm effectively uses the valuable registers.
+We can see that our algorithm efficiently uses the valuable registers.

 ### Future Work